uwetom/media-production-worksheets/wk-unity-external-data-1/index.md

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=d9464bce-ae0c-4ecc-bcb6-b284011ed94b&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="MP-data-3b extract data" ></iframe>

+The final code is below (please type not copy and paste!):

-This code should give you a good starting point and some methods for extracting data from **any** JSON file.
+This should give you a good starting point and some methods for extracting data from **any** JSON file.
 The key / value principles and the nested key / value structure are used in all datasets.

-The final code is (please type not copy and paste!):

 ```C#
 using System.Collections;